 Key Points from the Tennessee Academic Standards for Science

-The middle school years, grades 6 through 8 are a time of tremendous physical, emotional, and cognitive changes for students.
+The middle school years are a time of tremendous physical, emotional, and cognitive change for students.
 It also is a pivotal time in their understanding of and enthusiasm for science.
-Middle level students should have multiple opportunities every week to explore science labs.
+Middle-level students should have multiple opportunities every week to explore science labs.
 Laboratory investigations in the middle and high school classroom should help all students develop a growing understanding of the complexity and ambiguity of empirical work, as well as the skills to calibrate and troubleshoot equipment used to make observations.
 Learners should understand measurement error; and have the skills to aggregate, interpret, and present the resulting data.
 As students progress through middle and high school, they should improve their ability to collaborate effectively with others in carrying out complex tasks, share the work of the task, assume different roles at different times, and contribute and respond to ideas.